bio-ontology-research-group/deepgozero/README.md

 # DeepGOZero: Improving protein function prediction from sequence and zero-shot learning based on ontology axioms

-DeepGOPlus is a novel method for predicting protein functions from protein sequences using deep neural networks combined with sequence similarity based predictions.
+DeepGOZero is a novel method which uses model-theoretic approach for learning ontology embeddings and combine it with neural networks for protein function prediction.
+DeepGOZero can exploit formal axioms in the GO to make zero-shot predictions, i.e., predict protein functions even if not a single protein in the training phase was associated with that function.

 This repository contains script which were used to build and train the DeepGOZero model together with the scripts for evaluating the model's